ePages-de/epages-docs/_posts/2015-10-27-refugeehackathon.md

 # Conclusion

-This #refugeehackathin was a very enriching experience for me.
+This #refugeehackathon was a very enriching experience for me.
 I got to know interesting people and we had a lot of fun together.
 On top of that, I learned a number of lessons about web development in general and Python/Django in particular.

 Hopefully my journey will also result in a little bit of practical help for the newcomers.

-So many thanks to [ePages](https://twitter.com/ePages) for sponsoring me with some work hours and travel costs so that I could participate in the hackathon.
+So many thanks at [@ePages](https://twitter.com/ePages) for sponsoring me with some work hours, the train tickets and hotel costs.